-Iceberg roses are blooming everywhere at the moment, and I couldn’t help but pair them with this cake.
-You see, one of the couples at the party brought me a big, beautiful bouquet of them, straight from their garden.
+Iceberg roses are blooming everywhere at the moment, and I couldn’t help but pair them with this cake, using them as centerpieces at the party.
+And, one of the couples at the party brought me a big, beautiful bouquet of them, straight from their garden.

 - 2 teaspoons baking soda

 - 3/4 teaspoon salt

 - 1 cup strong coffee, brewed and cooled to room temperature

 - 1 tablespoon vanilla extract